jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

   <div id="infection_rate_by_mask_type"></div>

   <div style="padding: 1em">
-    The blue area represents the average 50% infection rates for people who don't wear any mask at all; red area N95 masks.
+    The red area represents the average 50% infection rates for people who don't wear any mask at all; blue area represents the risk for those wearing N95 masks.
   </div>
 </div>